 Why did I start going to parkrun?

-I was in my late fifties and felt that I needed to get some proper exercise if I was to avoid putting on excess weight.
+I was in my late fifties and felt that I needed to get some proper exercise if I were to avoid putting on excess weight.
 Additionally, my wife, Cathy, had been doing parkrun for a couple of years by then and I was beginning to get a little curious about what she was getting up to, sloping off at “silly o’clock” on a Saturday morning (aka my lie-in time) clad in tightly clinging lycra!

 “parkrun is not just about the running”